OptStartHeat

 Short description

-Start-optimization for heating operation with an internal weekly timer (principle: variable preheat time) Objective: Room temperature = setpoint temperature at the start of daytime operation Typical application: zone control loop with heating valve
+Start-up optimization for heating operation with an internal weekly timer (principle: variable preheat time) Goal: Room temperature = setpoint temperature at the start of daytime operation Typical application: zone control loop with heating valve

 Representation